coverclock/com-diag-hazer/DISPLAY.md

 North-East-Down indicates the orientation of the vehicle frame reading available from the Intertial Measurement Unit (IMU) in some u-blox modules.

-The character in the parenthesis indicates the nature of the ensemble GNSS and IMU fix: '-' for no fix; '!' for a dead reckoning fix only; '2' for a 2D GNSS fix; '3' for a 3D GNSS fix; '+' for a combined GNSS + dead reckoning fix; '\*' for a time only fix; and '?' for an error.
+The character in the parenthesis indicates the nature of the ensemble GNSS and IMU fix:

+* '-' for no fix;
+* '!' for a dead reckoning fix only;
+* '2' for a 2D GNSS fix;
+* '3' for a 3D GNSS fix;
+* '+' for a combined GNSS and dead reckoning fix;
+* '\*' for a time only fix; and
+* '?' for an error.

+(This line intentionally not left blank.)

     HPP   39.794267897, -105.153420946 ±     0.5237m                       GNSS